How do solar panels connect to the grid?

 Here’s an infographic that describes it in detail (click to open in a new window):

 When a homeowner decides to add solar panels to their home, in most cases they will choose to be grid connected.
-This means that the home will get electricity both from its solar panels and the electric grid.
+This means that the home can get electricity both from its solar panels and the electric grid.

 In the other case, when solar panels generate more electricity than a grid-connected home needs, it will send its extra electricity into the grid.
 That solar electricity will then get used by the neighborhood.
 No electricity gets wasted.

-On a sunny day, it’s common for solar homes to send excess electricity into the grid in the middle day when power generation is at its peak.
+On a sunny day, it’s common for solar homes to send excess electricity into the grid in the middle of the day when power generation is at its peak.
 How you receive credit from your utility company is dependent on a policy called net metering.

 Adequately describing net metering requires an article by itself - which you can read here - but the graphs below give you a quick idea of what it looks like over the course of a day.